Interview: Elizma Stoltz2019-08-28

 I'm still trying to grow my art business and get my name out there so hopefully one day I can fulfil my dream of being a full-time artist!!
 My commission work is growing and when I don’t have commissioned pieces on the go I explore different techniques and papers to create my work on.

 Ideally I would also like to promote coloured pencil as a medium to be taken seriously in South Africa as it is still relatively new on the 'fine art' scene whereas it is growing and quite big in other countries now.

 12. What advice would you give young aspiring artists?

 Many artists are happy to help new artists and share their knowledge.
-Go on courses, enter competitions, put yourself out there (it isn't easy to self promote!!), stretch your comfort zone!!!
+Go on courses, enter competitions, put yourself out there (it isn't easy to self-promote!!), and stretch your comfort zone!!!